video – shows a blue LED in its death throes…after flickering for a few days, it will eventually die

 Blue LED Burnout:

-What Are LED’s?
+What Are LEDs?

 LED stands for Light Emitting Diode.
-In order to get the LED to emit specific colors, a process of semiconductor “doping” is used, adding certain chemicals to produce the desire color effect.
+In order to get the LED to emit specific colors, a process of semiconductor “doping” is used, adding certain chemicals to produce the desired color effect.
 For example: Combining varying proportions of gallium arsenide (GaAs) with gallium phosphide (GaP) to the P(positive) and N(negative) gap allows LED lamps to emit red light at 690 nm (1.8 eV) through to yellow at 580 nm (2.14 eV).
 To get green through violet requires some basic primary color RGB trickery, but blue is essential to get that job done.
-In most cases, there are no violet LED’s, only a RGB combination of red and blue.
+In most cases, there are no violet LEDs, only an RGB combination of red and blue.